iuni-cadre/cadre-website-content/pages/01.home/_hero_text/text.md

+---
+title: ''
+media_order: ''
+body_classes: ''
+order_by: ''
+order_manual: ''
+---

 # CADRE

-Collaborative Archive Data Research Environment is a collaborative and affordable gateway to standardized big data resources for academic researchers and libraries, all in one cloud-based platform.
+The Collaborative Archive & Data Research Environment is an open source science gateway for accessing open datasets and data-anlysis tools to build research and collaborate with others&mdash;all in one cloud-based platform.